-24 Network reliability framework-definitions and general requirements average network event volume, in relation to a cable run, means a figure representing the average number of network events, calculated from the total number of network events on that cable run over a continuous six calendar month period or such other period as is notified by ACMA to the licensee.
+14 Network reliability framework-definitions and general requirements average network event volume, in relation to a cable run, means a figure representing the average number of network events, calculated from the total number of network events on that cable run over a continuous six calendar month period or such other period as is notified by the ACMA to the licensee.

-(1) In this clause and in clauses 25, 26 and 27:
+(1) In this section and in sections 15, 16 and 17:

-ACA's Report on USO Service Reliability means the report of the ACA entitled ACA monitoring and reporting framework for USO service reliability that was released publicly on 16 July 2002.
+ACA's Report on USO Service Reliability means the report of the former Australian Communications Authority entitled, ACA monitoring and reporting framework for USO service reliability that was released publicly on 16 July 2002.